JFK24/zeppr/README.md

 ### Growing degree-days for vectors

-Calculates the Growing degree-days for pairs of min and max temperatures.
-It can be hourly or daily data.
+Calculates the growing degree-days for pairs of min and max day temperatures.
+It is developed for daily data but can be used for hourly data with a few tricks.

+#### For daily data

 ``` r
 # A simple example: the growing degree-days gdd = ((9+20)/2)-10 = 4.5